 Gaps and spaces left behind by missing teeth not only cause embarrassment — but they also have a significant negative impact on oral health.
 Individuals with tooth loss have difficulty chewing.
 In addition, they have an increased risk of tooth mobility and shifting.
 That is why it is so important to replace missing teeth.
-There are many teeth replacement options available at All Dental in Westborough, and dental implants are among the most popular treatments.
+There are many teeth replacement options available at All Dental, and dental implants from our Westborough, MA dentist are among the most popular treatments.
 Implants can be used to replace a single tooth, multiple teeth, or an entire dental arch — and they boast an impressive success rate of 98 percent.

 In simple terms, dental implants replace the roots of missing teeth.
 These small threaded posts are inserted into the jawbone during a surgical procedure.
 They are then restored with crowns, bridges, or dentures, depending on the unique needs of the patient.